 There weren’t many chats on the gym floor about whether people should be working out in the morning or at night; exercising for 30 minutes or an hour; or wearing Nike vs. Lorna Jane…

-There were however, many talks about being consistent.
+There were, however, many talks about being consistent.
+We learned:

 That means the best time to exercise is anytime YOU can consistently set aside for it.
 Consistency trumps everything in fitness — and any other goal for that matter.

 Yes, it is true that the time of day can influence our workout performance.
 For example:

 - In the mornings we are the most mentally alert.

 - In the afternoons we have the highest pain tolerance.

 - In the evenings our lung capacity is at it’s best.

 All these pros and cons though…and new findings…and fitness trends…shouldn’t sway you when it comes to your workout schedule.
 When you work out, is not nearly as important as that you do.